Eptor/Paranoia/README.md

 ## Graphic User Interface

-The GUI was added for better and faster user interaction, only the mode to encrypt files is enabled on the GUI.
+The GUI was added for better and faster user interaction.

 You can find it <a href="https://github.com/Eptor/Paranoia_GUI">here</a>

 GUI icons by <a href="https://iconscout.com/contributors/nixxdsgn">NIXX Design</a> on <a href="https://iconscout.com">Iconscout</a>